By David Morrill

 The public executions were usually accompanied by a legal order that wives and children witness the deaths of husbands and fathers.
 Cuenca poet Dolores Veintimilla de Galindo, considered a radical reformer in her day, objected to children being forced to watch their fathers die.
 She posted flyers around town, encouraging citizens to speak out against what she called “cruel and barbaric rituals.”

-Alfaro was thanked for his efforts for a more humane system of justice in 1912 by a mob led by two Catholic priests.
+Alfaro was thanked for his efforts of instituting more humane punishments in 1912 by a mob led by two Catholic priests.
 After he was shot, his body was dragged in ropes through the streets of Quito, his arms and legs severed along the way.
 What was left of him was thrown onto a fire at the end of the procession.

-One of the humiliation crosses, made of marble, still stands on the corner of Simon Bolivar and Coronel Talbot, in front of Iglesia San Sebastian.
+One of the marble humiliation crosses still stands in front of Iglesia San Sebastian, at the corner of Simon Bolivar and Coronel Talbot.